First-Time DUI in Pennsylvania: ARD and Your Options

 Where We Help

-The firm helps drivers understand both the courtroom side of the DUI case and the practical fallout that can come with it.
+The firm helps drivers understand both the courtroom side of the DUI case and the practical fallout that can come with it, especially when the case started with a local stop but is moving into a county-level process.

 Cases where ARD eligibility, dismissal potential, plea strategy, and future record consequences need a practical review before assumptions harden into bad decisions.

-Matters involving prior offenses, high BAC allegations, accidents, refusals, interlock issues, or jail exposure that need more disciplined defense planning.
+Matters involving prior offenses, high BAC allegations, accidents, refusals, minors in the vehicle, interlock issues, or jail exposure that need more disciplined defense planning.

-Traffic stops, vehicle observations, field testing, and police procedure issues that may create suppression arguments or negotiating leverage.
+Traffic stops, vehicle observations, field testing, and police procedure issues that may create suppression arguments or negotiating leverage in district court and beyond.

-Testing reliability, implied consent issues, timing problems, and whether the prosecution’s scientific proof is as strong as it looks on paper.
+Testing reliability, implied-consent issues, timing problems, refusal consequences, and whether the prosecution’s scientific proof is as strong as it looks on paper.

 Analysis of suspension risk, ignition interlock, PennDOT fallout, and the work-related disruption that often matters just as much as the criminal charge itself.